Showscreation/Shows-creation/README.md

 - 🤔 I’m curently working on my new projects

-- 😄 Pronouns my name : S-H-O-W-M-M-A or 'Show' is enough😄
+- 😄 Pronounce my name : S-H-O-W-M-M-A or 'Show' is enough😄

 - ⚡ Fun fact: I wake up late and like to eat sweets.